Smoked Chicken Legs with Bourbon Red Pepper Glaze

 For a full list of ingredients and instructions, please scroll down to the recipe at the bottom of this page.

-6. Meanwhile, melt the red pepper jelly in a bowl in the microwave then mix in the bourbon and the Sriracha.
+While the chicken smokes, melt the red pepper jelly in a microwave-safe bowl.
+Heat it just until melted, then stir in the bourbon and Sriracha until smooth.

-8. Turn the heat on the smoker up to 375-F and return the chicken legs to the rack, and put the rack back into the smoker.
+Increase the smoker temperature to 375°F. Return the glazed chicken legs to the rack and place the rack back into the smoker.

 Chef Jenn’s Tips